FilipGal/lab-2/README.md

 ### UC4 View post
 1. Starts when a user is authenticated and logged in
 2. System presents user with the logged in screen together with all the posts that have been made

+#   4. Reflection
+I think I have done a fairly good job in fulfilling much of the examination criteria for this assignment.
+There are however some requirements I feel like I have not implemented, the most prominent being the `Errors are handled well (Validation, Exceptions)` criteria.
+The only exception I handle is if a users post is too long in UC1, also, this isn't presented to the user.
+If I had more time I would improve this exception and how it's handled, I would also add more error handling during the registration of a new user, as well as logging in with a registered user.

+Another thing that I would've tried to implement, given more time, would be a specific class for a user, like the `Comments` class, where I could more easily create exceptions for all types of errors that can occur.

+I still don't like the dependency injection madness that occurs in `Index.php`, I was thinking about implementing a factory to handle these injections, but it would still result in the same code, and it would still be incredibly arduous to test.

+One key takeaway that I have is that it feels like you can always refactor more, but it is important to know when to stop.
+I spent a good week just refactoring, before I forced myself to let it go and instead start implementing the extra use cases.
+I feel like the login- & register model could be improved a lot as it feels like there some code that is not directly duplicated there, but that could be refactored in a way that made it fit both use cases.